 Angiography should not be authorized before the IPE is written.

-LMC review, consultation with the VR Manager, and State Medical Director approval are required before authorizing cardiac catheterization and/or angiography.
+LMC review, consultation with the VR Manager, and consultation with the State Medical Director are required before authorizing cardiac catheterization and/or angiography.

 C-703-6: Chiropractic Treatment

 Chiropractic treatment may be purchased for a customer only under the following conditions: